AlderHey-Data-Science/Forecasting/README.md

 ## Time Series
 Simply put time series data is data that is measured across a certain time scale, for example, seconds, minutes, hours, days, weeks, months, years and so on.
+To turn time series data into a supervised learning problem it must be processed through the 'Sliding Window' technique.
+The sliding window technique uses previous time steps as input variables and use the next time step as the output variable.

 ## Prerequisites
 * Data must be of two columns (X and y), first column (x) must be named 'Date' and hold datetime value while the second column (y)